developerayyo/eportal/README.rst

 Documentation
 =============

-I make use of Readthedocs.io to manage the documentation and you can click `here <https://eportalproject.readthedocs.io/en/latest/index.html>`_ to dive into the project documentation.
+I make use of Readthedocs.io to manage the documentation and you can click `docs <https://eportalproject.readthedocs.io/en/latest/index.html>`_ to dive into the project documentation.

 Installation